128technology/docs/docs/cli_reference.md

 #### Description

-The _show load-balancer_ command provides feedback on the 128T router&#39;s load balancing behavior, when configured to balance traffic (via a service-policy).
+The _show load-balancer_ command provides feedback on the 128T router&#x27;s load balancing behavior, when configured to balance traffic (via a service-policy).

 This command, when issued without any filters (agent, node, or service) will display all agents, nodes, and services that are subject to load balancing.
 (The output can be quite verbose.)
-These filters may be combined to "hone in" on specific agents/nodes/services selectively.
+These filters may be combined to &quot;hone in&quot; on specific agents/nodes/services selectively.

 This command is extremely helpful for identifying why the 128T router selected specific destinations for its session-oriented traffic.